usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Guidance.md

 | Artifact 4: Case Study Narrative (2-page) | A 2-page narrative describing the project context for Artifacts 1, 2, and 3.
 Must include a clear explanation of the design process demonstrating the Design File was used for Usability Research, and that resulting insights were the basis for modification or addition of a design element released to production. | Narrative is 2 pages AND clearly describes the project context for all three artifacts AND explicitly explains the design process, demonstrating the Design File's use in usability research, and how insights led to the implemented change in production. | Narrative exceeds 2 pages, OR fails to describe project context for all artifacts, OR does not clearly explain the design process, OR fails to demonstrate the link between Design File, Usability Research, insights, and implemented change, OR it is missing. |
 | Overall Submission | The complete Case Study Package must conform to all specified conditions for each artifact.
 No assumptions of conformance will be made. | All four artifacts (Design File, Usability Research Report, Screenshot, and 2-page Narrative Case Study) are submitted and each individually meets all "Pass Criteria" as outlined above. | Any single artifact fails to meet its "Pass Criteria," OR any required component is missing, OR the submission requires assumptions to confirm conformance. |

----

 ### Phase 4: Final team reflections (Weeks 17–20, Module 5 Sprints 1 & 2)

-The goal of Phase 4 is to provide a dedicated space for teams to reflect on their entire capstone journey.
+The goal of Phase 4 is to provide a dedicated space for teams to reflect on their entire LDA journey.
 The emphasis is not on defending a product, but on learning from the process, from each other, and from the feedback loop.
 This phase highlights the synthesis of learning from the discovery sprint to case study submission, analysis of feedback received during peer evaluation, insights derived from blind rankings (including surprises and alignment), reflection on team growth and challenges, and the translation of lessons into participants' real roles and agencies.
 Team presentation work begins in Module 5, Sprint 1, culminating in the final team presentation and LDA Retrospective deliverable in Module 5, Sprint 2.

 **Facilitator guide:**